Expasy logo

 J. Clin.
 Endocrinol.
 Metab.
 85:2640-2643(2000)

-Cited for: VARIANT GLU-727; Functional significance of the thyrotropin receptor germline polymorphism D727E.
+Cited for: VARIANT ASP-727; Functional significance of the thyrotropin receptor germline polymorphism D727E.

 Sykiotis G.P.; Neumann S.; Georgopoulos N.A.; Sgourou A.; Papachatzopoulou A.; Markou K.B.; Kyriazopoulou V.; Paschke R.; Vagenakis A.G.; Papavassiliou A.G.;